 The effects of social media, particularly in the mental health of adolescents, have become a fascinating topic in the realm of psychology.

 Multiple studies have been released over the years highlighting how harmful social media can be on mental health, leading people to feel unwanted, undervalued and alone.
 It’s no surprise that people feel this way.
 Now, don’t get me wrong here.
-I think social media is great and it comes with its advantages such as bringing families closer together, it can be a great resource for support, especially in times in need, and is a great way to share memories with your peers.
+I think social media is great and it comes with its advantages.
+It can bring families closer together, it can be a great resource for support, especially in times in need, and is a great way to share memories with your peers.
 With that being said, it’s important to separate yourself from what you see online to what reality is.
 Therefore, I think it’s important to navigate social media in a positive way.
 If you have experienced these feelings, then I suggest the following:

 - Follow accounts with body positive images and realistic views of parenthood.
 Some of my favourite blogs are Lifetime of Love Doula and Motherly.